-EFFICIENT AND EFFECTIVE CYBERSECURITY INFORMATION AND KNOWLEDGE MANAGEMENT FOR EUROPE Context The energy that fuels the mill of cybersecurity is information and knowledge.
+Context: The energy that fuels the mill of cybersecurity is information and knowledge.
 For cybersecurity professionals to be efficient at tackling our objectives, to work in a constantly moving environment - in terms of digital developments as well as with regard to actors - to face the challenges of our time, we need a continuous process of collecting, organising, summarising, analysing, communicating, and maintaining cybersecurity information and knowledge.
 All phases are essential to ensure that information and knowledge is shared and expanded within the EU cybersecurity ecosystem.

-What we want to achieve Shared information and knowledge management for the EU cybersecurity ecosystem in an accessible, customised, timely and applicable form, with appropriate methodology, infrastructures and tools, coupled and quality assurance methods to achieve continuous improvement of services.
+• Shared information and knowledge management for the EU cybersecurity ecosystem in an accessible, customised, timely and applicable form, with appropriate methodology, infrastructures and tools, coupled and quality assurance methods to achieve continuous improvement of services.